BrewBlox/brewblox-documentation/docs/user/startup.md

-  kill            Stop and remove all containers on this computer. install         Create Brewblox directory; install system dependencies;... flash           Flash firmware on Spark. wifi            DISABLED: Configure Spark Wifi settings. particle        Start a Docker container with access to the Particle CLI. disable-ipv6    Disable IPv6 support on the host machine. env             List, get, or set env values.
+  kill            Stop and remove all containers on this computer. install         Create Brewblox directory; install system dependencies;... flash           Flash firmware on Spark. wifi            DISABLED: Configure Spark wifi settings. particle        Start a Docker container with access to the Particle CLI. disable-ipv6    Disable IPv6 support on the host machine. env             List, get, or set env values.